 Shogi is the Japanese version of Chess.
 The mainl difference is that when pieces are captured they can be re-entered onto the board playing for the opposing side.

 The most popular game in the world.
-Chinese Chess is an interesting game to learn and has a couple of twists on the European version.
+Chinese Chess is an interesting game to learn and has a couple of twists that do not feature in European Chess.